rsleem/CI-CD/Labs/01 Install minikube &  argocd/minikube & argocd.md

 In this lab we're going to:
 * install k8s-argocd cluster
-* configure to pull apps from GitHub
+* configure to pull apps from GitHub - GitOps
-* sync app on k8s-argocd cluster
+* sync apps on k8s-argocd cluster
+* metrics in Grafana & Prometheus

 ---